davidmeadejr/inspr/README.md

 What the application does:

-- Explore tweets from Twitter users sharing startup and business ideas.
+- Explore tweets from Twitter users sharing startup and business ideas they would like built.
 - Discover categorised tweets by industry.
 - Filter the feed based on industry or industries.
 - View the original tweet on Twitter.